-In Year 10 students are taught the topic sexual health and fertility via a drop down day by an external agency.
-The agency used is reviewed yearly and in each instance we will ensure that the agency and any materials used are appropriate and in line with our legal duties around political impartiality.
+We will make sure that an agency and any materials used are appropriate and in line with our legal duties around political impartiality.

 The school remains responsible for what is said to pupils.
 This includes making sure that any speakers, tools and resources used don't undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.